aydrian/fabric-stack-workshop/workshop/part-2.md

    ![Connection page](assets/4.png)

    > **Warning**
-   > Be sure the pasted connection string includes the password for the sql user.
+   > Be sure the pasted connection string includes the password for the SQL user.
 If you see `<ENTER-SQL-USER-PASSWORD>`, replace it with the password you saved.
 If you didn't save your password, you'll need to generate a new one.

 1. While we're adding secrets, go ahead and add the following: